 Monk appeared in 55 games for the Hornets during the 2019-20 season.
-He set new per-game career highs in points (10.3), rebounds (2.9) and assists (2.1) in 21.3 minutes.
+The third-year guard set new per-game career highs in points (10.3), rebounds (2.9) and assists (2.1) in 21.3 minutes per game.
 He also shot a career-high 43.4 percent from the field, 28.4 percent from three and 82.0 percent from the free-throw line.
-Monk set new single-game career highs of 31 points, 10 rebounds and three steals.
+Monk set new single-game career-bests of 31 points, 10 rebounds and three steals.
 His other single-game season highs were seven assists, four threes and two blocks.
-He had one double-double.
+The Kentucky product had one double-double on the year.
 Monk had six games with at least 20 points, 11 games with at least five rebounds and four games with at least five assists.
 He also had 20 games with at least one steal and 14 games with at least one block.
 Monk's longest streak of double-digit scoring games was eight contests from Feb.
 1 to Feb.
 22. During that stretch, he averaged 17.8 points on 13.5 shots, 4.3 rebounds and 2.1 assists in 28.8 minutes.2018

 In his sophomore campaign, Monk came off the bench for all of his 73 appearances.
 He was brought in to to provide a scoring spark via outside shooting.
 Monk took 4.5 three-pointers in his 17.2 minutes per game.
 He made 33 percent of them, raising that mark to 40 percent during the month of March.
 He also seemed more comfortable at home, drilling 38 percent of his attempts from distance in the Spectrum Center.
 Increased usage from his rookie season resulted in Monk seeing his points per game rise from 6.7 to 8.9 per contest.
 The shooting guard also averaged 1.6 assists per game.
 Monk started the season hot, as he had double-digit points in 10 of his first 12 games, including two 20-point outings.
 Across 16 games seeing at least 24 minutes, Monk averaged 14.9 points, 2.9 rebounds and 1.8 assists.
 Arguably his best game of the year occurred on Dec.
 31 in a 25-point home win over the Magic, with Monk dropping 21 points on 7-of-14 shooting, four assists, three rebounds, one steal, one block and just one turnover.
 Overall, Monk recorded 31 games with at least 10 points, five games with five-plus rebounds and four games with five-plus assists.
 Defensively, he recorded a steal or more in 29 games and recorded at least one block in 16 outings.2017